 To receive most types of aid, the student must meet the following criteria:

 Degree Seeking Students must be admitted to enroll in a degree-granting program of study or eligible certificate program of study.
-Additionally, students that are admitted and enrolled in course work required for Teacher Certification are eligible to receive Federal Stafford Loans at the fifth-year undergraduate loan level.
+Additionally, students that are admitted and enrolled in course work required for Teacher Certification are eligible to receive Federal Direct Loans at the fifth-year undergraduate loan level.

-Students admitted to complete course work to qualify for admission may qualify for a maximum of one calendar year of eligibility for Federal Stafford Loans based on the completion and submission of the Non-Degree Prerequisite Certification Form and the FAFSA for the appropriate aid year.
+Students admitted to complete course work to qualify for admission may qualify for a maximum of one calendar year of eligibility for Federal Direct Loans based on the completion and submission of the Non-Degree Prerequisite Certification Form and the FAFSA for the appropriate aid year.

 Citizen/Eligible Noncitizen You must be one of the following to receive federal student aid: